WSBK-TV: Newscasts

 After Viacom merged with CBS, putting WSBK and WBZ-TV under the same ownership, WBZ once again began producing a newscast for the station starting in 2001.
 On September 3, WSBK debuted a 7 p.m. newscast; initially called THE 7 O'Clock News on UPN 38 (always emphasizing "the"), it was later rebranded as WBZ 4 News at 7 O'Clock.
-This newscast was replaced on March 29, 2002, by a new 10:00 p.m. newscast, titled Nightcast at 10 on UPN 38, which launched on April 1.
-On September 16, 2002, an hour-long extension of WBZ-TV's weekday morning newscast was added at 7 a.m., known as The Morning News on UPN 38.
+This newscast was replaced on March 29, 2002, by a new 10 p.m. newscast, titled Nightcast at 10 on UPN 38, which launched on April 1.
+On September 16, 2002, an hour-long extension of WBZ-TV's weekday morning newscast was added at 7 am, known as The Morning News on UPN 38.

-WSBK dropped Nightcast on January 16, 2005 and turned its attention to the morning newscast, which was relaunched as The Morning Show on April 4.
+WSBK dropped Nightcast on January 16, 2005, and turned its attention to the morning newscast, which was relaunched as The Morning Show on April 4.
 On September 12, the program began airing 8 to 9 a.m. to make room for the first two hours of the nationally syndicated morning show, The Daily Buzz.
 The Morning Show aired its last broadcast on June 30, 2006, The Daily Buzz was dropped at the same time (it would return to the market in January 2011 on WLVI, and later moved to WBIN-TV).